A Brief History of Chandler's Grove Methodist Church

 We moved back to the expanded church in November of 2006 and began the work of landscaping the property.
 A meditation garden was completed in 2012, and includes the traditional three crosses, an open tomb, a stream with a waterfall and pond, and granite tile walkways including many with inscriptions in grateful appreciation of some and in memory of others who are and were special to our church.

-Today we are blessed with a membership of 197 families and individuals and growing steadily.
-The Lord has blessed the members of Chandler's Grove United Methodist Church for more than 100 years and our prayer is that He will not only continue to bless the members of the church, but also the community in which He has allowed us to minister.
+Today we are blessed with an active and growing membership of 160 individuals and growing.
+The Lord has blessed Chandler's Grove Methodist Church for more than 100 years and our prayer is that our Lord and Savior will continue to use this church in our community in which He has allowed us to minister through our many outreaching missions.

 Original Sanctuary Circa 1920's